 By Charlie Leonard

-Created by local artists, a new music festival titled “We Are Hip Hop” is coming to the Booth Playhouse this fall.
-The festival will run from October 22-25, and will feature virtual and in-person performances from hip hop artists and dancers, DJs, spoken word poets, graffiti artists, and more.
+Created by local artists, a new music festival titled “We Are Hip Hop” is coming to the Booth Playhouse.
+The festival will run from Jan.
+21 – 24, 2021, and will feature virtual and in-person performances from hip hop artists and dancers, DJs, spoken word poets, graffiti artists, and more.
 “We Are Hip Hop” will kick off an ongoing series of activities throughout the year under the same moniker.

 A key member of the festival’s development is Emmy award-winning poet and author, Boris “Bluz” Rogers.
 Rogers has written and performed his poetry in conjunction with several notable Charlotte organizations, and he’s currently writing two books: one about hip hop haikus and another full of poems about musicians.
 Plus, he has a new single out called “Stronger,” available to stream on all platforms.
 When it comes to the arts and creative expression, Rogers knows a lot.